xypnox/blag_zola/content/posts/todx-the-todo-manager.md

 ---

 So, I have been working this past few weeks on a todo application using commandline interface in Python.
 You can skip the boring backstory and jump right into installation if you want to.

+> The project's source code is available at [GitHub](https://github.com/xypnox/todxpy/)

 ## Backstory